Dominican Republic: Identifying Risk to Protect Schools in the Dominican Republic

 The ACP-EU NDRR project implemented activities aiming to:

-- Strengthen govermment capacity to fill existing information gaps related to evaluation and mapping of critical infrastructure (schools, shelters) and communications (roads, bridges) to allow decision-makers to take informed emergency prevention and response actions.
+- Strengthen government capacity to fill existing information gaps related to evaluation and mapping of critical infrastructure (schools).

-- Provide training to the Government and equipment to scale up the Government's mapping of critical infrastructure.
+- Provide training to the Government and equipment to scale up the Government's mapping of schools.

 The project was completed and the following results were achieved: